dotnet/runtime/docs/design/features/standalone-gc-loading.md

 loading a standalone GC.

 There is one environment variable that governs the behavior of the standalone GC loader:
-`COMPlus_GCName`.
+`DOTNET_GCName`.
 It should be set to be a path to a dynamic shared library containing the GC that the EE intends to load.
 Its presence informs the EE that, first, a standalone GC is to be loaded and, second, precisely where the EE should load it from.

-The EE will call `LoadLibrary` using the path given by `COMPlus_GCName`.
+The EE will call `LoadLibrary` using the path given by `DOTNET_GCName`.
 If this succeeds, the EE will move to the next step in the loading process.

 ### Verifying the version of a candidate GC